 - Once the turkey browns, drain off any excess liquid.
-Add in the Sloppy Joe sauce, cook for 2 minutes, and then cover and reduce heat to low.
+Add in enough of the Sloppy Joe sauce to fully coat the ground turkey, reserving a the remainder for topping the rice, if desired.
+Cook for 2 minutes, and then cover and reduce heat to low.

-- Spray a large, oven-safe dish with nonstick cooking spray and place in the peppers, cut side up.
-Bake for 10-15 minutes, or until slightly softened.
+- As the turkey cooks, spray a large, oven-safe dish with nonstick cooking spray and place in the peppers, cut side up.
+Bake for 15 minutes, or until slightly softened.

 - Top each pepper half with a slice of cheese and bake one last time, for 5 minutes or until the cheese has completely melted.